 Did you know that we can replace several teeth using just a couple of implants?
 For those missing more than one tooth in a row, two dental implants on the ends of the gap can hold a bridge, restoring three to five missing teeth much more efficiently than having individual implants.
 Plus, implant-supported bridges not only look better than traditional ones, but they can be expected to stay in place better and last longer as well.

 If you’ve suffered total tooth loss, you may think your days of having a strong smile are over.
 However, whether you already have a denture or need one, those with no natural teeth can still be good candidates for dental implants.
 Using a few strategically located prosthetic roots, a denture can be secured directly to the jawbone and provide a comfortable fit and stability that a regular removable prosthetic simply can’t match.

 Because dental implants are able to help patients with a wide spectrum of tooth loss, the cost of the procedure can vary quite a bit from person to person.
 Certain factors like how many teeth need to be replaced, where they are located, and if a patient’s jawbone can safely support implants can all influence the final price.

-Despite a patient’s situation, implants are actually the most cost-effective replacement, largely thanks to their longevity.
-While traditional bridges & dentures usually need to be completely redone every 7-10 years, implants can be trusted to easily last for 30 years or more, helping a patient save thousands in retreatment over time.
+Despite a patient’s situation, dental implants are actually the most cost-effective replacement, largely thanks to their longevity.
+While traditional bridges and dentures usually need to be completely redone every 7-10 years, implants can be trusted to easily last for 30 years or more, helping a patient save thousands in retreatment over time.